hoangduytran/blender-manual/manual/compositing/types/color/mix/mix_color.rst

       Combines the value of the background color with the hue and saturation of the foreground color.
    `Value <https://docs.krita.org/en/reference_manual/blending_modes/hsx.html#bm-luminosity>`__
       Combines the hue and saturation of the background color with the value of the foreground color.

    Use Alpha
       Whether to use the alpha channel of the foreground image during mixing.
       The alpha channel of the background image is always used.

-Clamp/Clamp Result
+Clamp
    Clamp the output value to the [0.0, 1.0] range.
-Clamp Factor :guilabel:`Shader Editor` :guilabel:`Geometry Node Editor` Clamp the Factor to the [0.0, 1.0] range.

 Outputs
 =======

-Image/Result/Color
+Image
    The result of the mixing operation.